-Today, our lesson as laid out by Mrs. Abbot-Koch in her lesson plan included a literacy activity on “Teamwork.”
+Today, our lesson, as laid out by Mrs. Abbot-Koch in her lesson plan, included a literacy activity on “Teamwork.”
 I cannot tell you how proud I am of the Fayston Elementary School Kindergarten class on how well they comported themselves throughout the day with me as their substitute.
 They and everyone at FES exemplified the theme of teamwork today.
 Of course, Kindergarten is a whole village/school, teamwork approach including the caring and talented Mrs. Boyden, Mrs. Hoyne, Mrs. Jamieson and Mrs. McDonough, and Madam Lindberg, who all had their coachable moments today (to say the least).
 I really enjoyed sitting in on French and art classes.

-The FES school building and grounds are well maintained, providing a warm and comfortable setting for nurturing and learning.
+The FES school building and grounds are well maintained by Mr. Whithy, providing a warm and comfortable setting for nurturing and learning.
 The walls are adorned with student art and positive slogans and messages.
 Here is my new slogan: Fayston Elementary School – Discover our Good Nature.
 This pertains to the extended classroom beyond the walls of the school.
 Nature paths radiate in many directions connecting the school to a town-owned forest on one side and Mount Ellen on the other.
 The recently restored Van Loon barn across the road is another unique outdoor classroom for an alternative learning setting.
 Parents and community members participate in school programs including the award winning Four Winds Nature program, resulting in the Fayston kids having the highest science scores in the district.

 Let me not forget to state that the Fayston Kids also become the best skiers.
-This can be attributed to having two very awesome ski resorts directly in the back yard, but also the most dedicated and qualified parents who provide the coaching and supervision.
-I have had the pleasure of skiing with the Fayston Winter Sports Program for many years and can attest to the dedication of the parents and the prowess of the kids’ and the parents’ skiing ability on the hill.
+This can be attributed to having three very awesome ski mountains directly in the back yard, but also the most dedicated and qualified parents who provide the coaching and supervision.
+I have had the pleasure of skiing with the Fayston Winter Sports Program for many years and I can attest to the dedication of the parents and the prowess of the kids’ and the parents’ skiing ability on the hill.
 This attribute alone is not to be underestimated.
 A huge part of the MRV economic sustainability is outdoor recreation, particularly the wintertime sports.